-Waiting List Description of Planned Changes Public Housing • Site based waiting lists will be established for new public housing developments prior to initial occupancy in accordance with the PHA Admissions and Continued Occupancy Policy.
+Waiting List Description of Planned Changes to Waiting List Public Housing • Site based waiting lists will be established for new public housing developments prior to initial occupancy in accordance with the PHA Admissions and Continued Occupancy Policy.
 MTW Housing Choice Voucher Program • Site based waiting lists will be established for new Unit Based Voucher developments, including new RAD developments, in accordance with the PHA Administrative Plan.

 ii.
-Planned Changes to Waiting List in FY 2022
+Planned Changes to Waiting List in FY 2023